kyma-project/kyma/docs/kyma/docs/033-inst-local-installation-scripts.md

 The script applies the Installation custom resource and marks it with the `action=install` label, which triggers the Kyma installation.

 >**NOTE:** The Kyma installation runs in the background.
 Execute the `./installation/scripts/is-installed.sh` script to follow the installation process.

+## The is-installed.sh script

+The `installation/scripts/is-installed.sh` script follow the process of Kyma installation.
+It checks the status on Installation CR and returns on `Installed` status.
+If there was a timeout set it fetches the logs from installer when the time reaches the timeout.
+If timeout is not set it waits infinitely.